Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Proposed Augmented LRFS

-This section will present the definition and statistical properties of the proposed augmented labeled random finite sets, after a brief review on the concept of both random finite sets (RFSs) and labeled random finite sets (LRFSs).
+This section will present the definition and statistical properties of the proposed augmented labeled LRFS.
+Before that, the notations and operators used in the rest of this paper are described in Table 1.